 Drunk Driver: A patron of a bar left at closing time, and several hours later was involved in an accident which resulted in serious injuries to the other driver.
-The driver told the police he fell asleep in the driveway of a friend after leaving the bar.
 The injured driver's family sued the driver and the bar.
-Analysis of the driver's cell phone complete detail records determined he actually made a phone call from a park near a lake just prior to the accident.
+The driver's story to the police did not match the cell tower location data and showed additional stops after leaving the bar.
+The bar was found to be not responsible for the actions of the driver.

 Lesson Learned: Data doesn't lie, but drunk drivers might.
 Analyzing call detail records may shed a different light on your case.